klagan/docker-files/mamute/README.md

 [Original Source](https://github.com/jbasila/docker-mamute/tree/master/docker-image)

 - [ ] need to clean up templates, write documentation and parameterise better
+- [ ] remove `links` in favour of docker networks
+- [ ] document how `startup.sh` works and what its doing - prolly convert into image
+- [ ] use db, app, proxy as names

 The image is based on the [**java:8-jdk**][java-container-url] base image, fetches [**Mamute**][mamute-url] version 1.5.0, extracts and places a startup script file that does all the magic.